 Many people think of trauma as resulting from one major event, such as an assault or rape, an accident, or a natural disaster.
 However, research into trauma is uncovering more and more evidence that the cumulative effects of adverse childhood experiences, being bullied or humiliated, divorce and family conflict are common sources of traumatic stress.
 Traumas large and small can build up over time, and cause suffering in the form PTSD, anxiety, panic, depression, insecurity and relationship problems.

-Eye Movement Desensitization and Reprocessing (EMDR) is used to help you identify memories or experiences that are causing distress or leading to ineffective ways of coping, and then alleviate the distress associated with these memories.
-EMDR is used to treat Post Traumatic Stress Disorder (PTSD), trauma, and anxiety.
+Eye Movement Desensitization and Reprocessing (EMDR) is used to help you identify memories or experiences that are causing distress or leading to ineffective ways of coping, and to then alleviate the distress associated with these memories.

 What is EMDR?